Installation¶

 can get pretty messy between your system python distributions and your

-managed directories.
+pip managed directories.
 Alternatively you can install it for your user

 with: